 Are you after a high-paying job or chasing your dreams?

-This is pretty much an addition to what I’ve said earlier.
+This is pretty much in addition to what I've said earlier.
 Nowadays, the startup scene has been booming generally wanting to be the next Zuckerburg.
-I’ve seen a of people quit their full-time job just to create their own startups.
-Note that startups aren’t as rich as what you think.
-A lot of people had given up their day jobs just to make their vision come to life and most of them aren’t really business experts.
+I've seen people quit their full-time job just to create their own startups.
+Note that startups aren't as rich as what you think.
+A lot of people had given up their day jobs just to make their vision come to life and most of them aren't really business experts.
 All they have in common is their skills based on their specialty and the passion to do their work enthusiastically.
-I’ve also seen people choose a high paying job, so high they can buy new phones a month.
-There are instances for selecting those high-paying jobs because they’re bread winners but for me, that shouldn’t be an excuse to purse your passion.
-If you think you’ve spent your time well doing the same thing over and over again they you can say you safely did your “goal”.
-Its your time anyway.
+I've also seen people choose a high paying job, so high they can buy new phones a month.
+There are instances for selecting those high-paying jobs because they're breadwinners but for me, that shouldn't be an excuse to pursue your passion.
+If you think you've spent your time well doing the same thing over and over again, you can say you safely did your "goal".
+It's your time anyway.